-Inappropriate discipline, drug use and nominated supervisor issues uncovered in QLD
+Inappropriate discipline and drug use issues uncovered in QLD

 The Queensland Regulatory Authority has updated its list of published enforceable actions, in line with their commitments under Section 270, Regulation 227 of the National Laws and Regulations.

 Regulatory authorities may publish prescribed information about the following enforcement actions taken under the National Law: